thsunkid/claude-proxy/README.md

 The server exposes a single endpoint:

-### Endpoints
+### Endpoint

 #### POST /api/chat

 Forwards requests to Claude's API with your authentication.
+Supports both streaming and non-streaming responses.

 **Request Body:**
 ```json